On the sensitivity of the optimal partition for parametric second-order conic optimization: Sensitivity of the optimal partition

-\paragraph{\textbf{A numerical procedure}} If the Jacobian~\eqref{Jacobian_SOCO} is nonsingular at $\bar{\epsilon}$, then the existence of a nonlinearity interval around $\bar{\epsilon}$ follows from the implicit function theorem~\cite[Theorem~10.2.1]{D60}, see~\cite[Lemma~3.9]{MT18a} and its subsequent discussion.
+\paragraph{\textbf{A numerical procedure}} If the Jacobian~\eqref{Jacobian_SOCO} is nonsingular at a singleton invariancy set $\{\bar{\epsilon}\}$, then the existence of a nonlinearity interval around $\bar{\epsilon}$ follows from the implicit function theorem~\cite[Theorem~10.2.1]{D60}.
+We refer the reader to~\cite[Lemma~3.9]{MT20} and its subsequent discussion for an analogous proof.
 In general, however, the Jacobian of the optimality conditions might be singular on a given subinterval of $\interior(\mathcal{E})$, see e.g., the interval $[1,\infty)$ in the parametric SOCO problem~\eqref{ex:introductory_SOCO}.
-Even the continuity condition of Lemma~\ref{nonlinearity_continuity_SOCO} may either fail to exist or may be impossible to check at a given point $\bar{\epsilon}$.
-On the other hand, since the transition points are isolated in $\interior(\mathcal{E})$, see Lemma~\ref{transition_point_finiteness}, and the magnitude of optimal solutions could be doubly exponentially small~\cite[Example~3.2]{MT19}, it may be impractical to obtain the desired nonlinearity interval by simply solving $(\mathrm{P}_{\epsilon})$ and $(\mathrm{D}_{\epsilon})$ at arbitrary values of $\epsilon$.
+Even the continuity condition of Theorem~\ref{nonlinearity_continuity_SOCO} may either fail to exist or may be impossible to check at a given point $\bar{\epsilon}$.
+On the other hand, since the transition points are isolated in $\interior(\mathcal{E})$, see Theorem~\ref{transition_point_finiteness}, and a coordinate of an optimal solution could be doubly exponentially small~\cite[Example~3.2]{MT19}, it may be impractical to obtain the desired nonlinearity interval by simply solving $(\mathrm{P}_{\epsilon})$ and $(\mathrm{D}_{\epsilon})$ at arbitrary points of $\interior(\mathcal{E})$.
+See also problem~\eqref{SOCO_R_T3} in Section~\ref{transition_point_experiments}, where a boundary point of a nonlinearity interval is irrational.

 Under strict complementarity condition, we present a numerical procedure to compute a nonlinearity interval in $\interior(\mathcal{E})$.
-The procedure starts from $\bar{\epsilon}$ and a given strictly complementary solution with the goal to find the nonlinearity interval surrounding $\bar{\epsilon}$.
+The procedure starts from a singleton invariancy set \footnote{For the ease of exposition, we simply rule out the existence of an invariancy interval here.
+Otherwise, as indicated in Remark~\ref{SDO_SOCO_nonlinearity_alternative}, this procedure can also be applied to invariancy intervals.} $\{\bar{\epsilon}\}$ and a given strictly complementary optimal solution with the goal to find the nonlinearity interval surrounding $\bar{\epsilon}$.
 The procedure iteratively generates a sequence of subintervals of $\interior(\mathcal{E})$ by solving a pair of nonlinear auxiliary problems.
-At every iteration of the procedure, a method of real algebraic geometry is invoked in order to check the existence of a transition point in the given subinterval.
+A method of real algebraic geometry is invoked in order to check the existence of a transition point in the given subinterval.